 A professional energy audit is the first step to knowing all of the areas of your home that are causing energy waste problems—and your energy auditor will likely make many of the recommendations we’ve listed below.

 (Keep in mind, energy waste usually equals high energy bills.
-Read The Signs of Energy Waste in Homes to learn more.)
+Read Why are my energy bills so high? to learn more.)

 2. Air seal and insulate your house.

 Okay, so it’s pretty likely that your energy auditor will recommend air sealing your house and upgrading your insulation—unless you live in a brand-new house or recently had this work done.